meta-soul/MetaSpore/demo/multimodal/online/README.md

 ## 3. multimodal_web

 This is the UI entry service for multimodal retrieval.
 It provides a search bar and a page for displaying search results.
-This service will call the `multimodal_serving` service and display the returned results on the page, so remember start that first.
+This service will call the `multimodal_serving` service and display the returned results on the page, so remember start `multimodal_serving` first.

 ### 3.1 Setup